-Venerable Robina Courtin, the director of Liberation Prison Project, and I have discussed the sincerity of Dharma practice expressed by our inmate students.
+Venerable Robina Courtin, the director of Liberation Prison Project, and I have discussed the sincerity of Dharma practice expressed by our students who are in prison.
 They understand at a deep level what Dharma practice is about.
 Through reflecting on their lives, they have understood some basic Buddhist premises that are essential for successful spiritual practice.
 First, our minds—our moods and our motivations—create our experience of the world.
 Second, our actions (karma) bring results.
 Third, we are responsible for our actions and experiences.
-As a result, these inmates have heartfelt devotion to the Three Jewels—the Buddha, Dharma, and Sangha.
+As a result, these incarcerated people have heartfelt devotion to the Three Jewels—the Buddha, Dharma, and Sangha.
 This devotion was demonstrated in a powerful, yet simple way earlier this month (June 2004), when Sravasti Abbey filled and consecrated a large Buddha statue.
 Cast in bronze, the statue was to be filled according to Tibetan tradition, with mantras written on sheets of paper that were rolled into cylinders.
 Incense, relics, precious objects, and Buddhist images would also be placed inside before the statue was sealed and consecrated.

-Before they even knew about the statue, I received unexpected gifts from two inmates.
+Before they even knew about the statue, I received unexpected gifts from two incarcerated people.
 A man in Missouri sent me a silk kata—a traditional white offering scarf used by Tibetans—and a small Buddha statue.
 I knew it was hard for him to get those because prison authorities are extremely strict about what is allowed into prisons.
 I was touched as these were things he probably would have liked to keep for his own practice, yet he offered them to me.
-An inmate in Texas sent a Dharma wheel made of colorful knotted cord.
+An incarcerated person in Texas sent a Dharma wheel made of colorful knotted cord.
 This, too, was special because he had been in Ad.
 Seg. (administrative segregation or solitary confinement) for a few years and surely valued a colorful religious object in his dreary environment.
 I resolved to put these gifts inside the Abbey’s new Buddha statue.

 Their response was overwhelming.
 Every person contributed something.
 A few of them told their friends who were also incarcerated, and they sent objects as well.
 They offered Buddha images, hand-written mantras and prayers, Dharma texts, prayer beads, incense, Buddhist pendants, an ink drawing of Chenrezig, a braided refuge bracelet, and a handkerchief kata.
 For people who are incarcerated and lack access to religious items, these objects are dearly cherished.
 Yet each person who contributed thanked us for giving them this opportunity to give!

-Some chaplains are resistant to Buddhist inmates’ requests for materials, and some mailroom clerks create obstacles as well.
+Some chaplains are resistant to requests for materials, and some mailroom clerks create obstacles as well.
 Some states require that Dharma books be sent directly from publishers.
 Most do not allow hardcover books.
 Pictures are easier to send, but they must be unlaminated and not larger than a certain size.
 If an allowable item is mailed in a padded envelope or bubble wrap, prison authorities return it to the sender.

-What especially touched me was not only that the inmate practitioners gave of the little that they did have, but also that they thanked us for the opportunity to give.
+What especially touched me was not only that the incarcerated practitioners gave of the little that they did have, but also that they thanked us for the opportunity to give.
 This is real Dharma practice.
 So that you’ll hear their sentiments in their own words, here are a few of their comments:

 LB: “Unfortunately I have been removed from the unit I was in, and all of what little property I had has been taken from me.
 However, I have removed the braided precepts bracelet I made (when I took refuge and the five precepts) from my wrist and tied it with a yellow ribbon.
 Will you accept this please as my gift to fill the Buddha?
 It is pretty primitive, but I chanted om mani padme hum with every twist of the cord, so I know it is loaded with lots of positive potential.”